 Beach Type: Sand | Lifeguards: Yes (May-September) | Dog-friendly: Dogs not permitted from May-September

-Whitby West Cliff Beach is a large sandy beach with some rocks that runs from Upgang Beach to the mouth of the River Esk and is also known as Whitby Sands Beach.
-It is the most popular beach in the area and is located on the northern edge of Whitby town, only a few minutes walk from the town’s centre.
+Whitby West Cliff Beach is a large sandy beach with some rocks that runs from Upgang Beach to the mouth of the River Esk.
+It is also known as Whitby Sands Beach.
+It is the most popular beach in the area, located on the northern edge of Whitby town, only a few minutes walk from the town centre.

-There are numerous access points along Cleveland Way, North Terrace and North Promenade, where visitors have to walk down fairly long access ramps to reach the beach at the bottom of the cliffs below.
-For the less energetic, there is a lift that operates from North Terrace during the warmer months.
+There are numerous access points along Cleveland Way, North Terrace, and North Promenade, where visitors have to walk down fairly long access ramps to reach the beach at the bottom of the cliffs below.
+During the warmer months, a lift operates from North Terrace.
 Paid parking is available at the West Cliff and Pavillion Top car parks.

-On summer days, this stretch of sand between Upgang Beach and West Pier is alive with families soaking up the sun and enjoying life.
-In true Yorkshire style, there is a line of colourful beach huts available for hire, as well as deckchairs and windbreaks near the slipway at West Pier, so you can make the most out of your time on Whitby West Cliff Beach.
+On summer days, this stretch of sand between Upgang Beach and West Pier is alive, with families soaking up the sun and enjoying life.
+In true Yorkshire style, a line of colourful beach huts is available for hire, as well as deckchairs and windbreaks near the slipway at West Pier, so you can make the most out of your time on Whitby West Cliff Beach.

-There is a seasonal dog ban in place between May and September, but canines are welcome all year round on nearby Tate Hill Beach.
+A seasonal dog ban is in place between May and September, but they are welcome all year round at Tate Hill Beach.

 Upgang Whitby Beach